To Westport

 Christine and I took the train to Belfast from Glynn, along the coast.

 We met Shirley, Ian and Sandra for lunch at the The Dean at Queens.
-We had a good catch up then said our goodbyes to Shirley and Ian then walked with Sandra to Botanical Gardens.
+We had a good catch up then walked with Sandra to Botanical Gardens.
 On arrival we found it was closed for Lionel Ritchie concert.
 We sat a while on the grass to chat before saying our goodbyes then proceeded back to station to get train home only to find signal issues.
 We walked to Lanyon station, stopping en route for glass of wine in large pop up eating/drinking area full of young people.
 We continued to Lanyon station where we got a train to Whitehead.
 One hour wait for next train to Glynn so went to Whitecliff pub for an Irish Whisky!

 Sunday 4 June